Cost of Owning a Singapura Cat

 Annual Costs

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Singapuras have particular requirements based on their small size, light shedding level, and genetic predispositions to PKD and uterine inertia.
+Practical Singapuras care is shaped by three things: small size, light shedding, and a known predisposition to PKD and uterine inertia.

 Medical Expenses